thomasbbrunner/learning-risk-averse-locomotion/README.md

-# learning-risk-averse-locomotion
+# Learning a Risk-Averse Locomotion Policy from Uncertainty Estimates

-Repository of the paper "Learning a Risk-Averse Locomotion Policy from Uncertainty Estimates"
+(under construction)